ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 There are four levels of professional background checks

-- Level 1: Limited to a name search (with SSN for verification) and includes New Jersey state and county criminal and employment records.
+- Level 1: Limited to a name search (with SSN for verification) and includes New Jersey state and county criminal records.

 - Level 2: Involves a more comprehensive search of local records and a national criminal history check.
 This level requires fingerprint submission to the FBI, providing information on criminal history (including pending cases and arrests), prison/jail records, civil judgments, previous addresses, and marital status.